-Prerequisites: Senior standing and permission of instructor.

-This capstone course is an examination of the research methods with application most commonly utilized in criminological and criminal justice research.
+Prerequisites: Senior standing.
+This advanced course is an examination of the research methods with application most commonly utilized in criminological and criminal justice research.
 Development and implementation of an original data-gathering instrument is required.
-A paper summarizing and evaluating the data-gathering instruments and comparing the data to published articles is required.
+A research proposal summarizing and evaluating the data-gathering instruments and comparing the data to published articles is required.
 3:0:3